lun-ai/BMLP_GPU/README.md

 bash Anaconda-latest-Linux-x86_64.sh
 conda list
 ```
-To confirm installation success, you should see the list of install conda packages.
+To confirm installation success, you should see the list of installed conda packages.

 #### Dependency

-BMLP-GPU requires the following packages to be installed in a conda environment:
+BMLP-GPU requires the following packages in a conda environment:
 - conda
 - python
   - cudf